Artists

 First artwork

-Singer-songwriter Tim Knol sings "For Tomorrow's Sake" written especially for DRIFT, amidst the iconic Panorama of Scheveningen.
+Singer-songwriter Tim Knol sings "For Tomorrow's Sake" especially written for DRIFT, amidst the iconic Panorama of Scheveningen.

-"For Tomorrow’s Sake" is the first artwork in the controversial DRIFT program, in which 15 leading artists reflect on the relationship between humanity and nature.
-With lines like "Let’s mend our ways before they break, for tomorrow’s sake," Knol strikes a chord.
 The text is an ode to the dunes, the sea, and the future of our landscape – themes that resonate well with the ideas of the artist couple Hendrik Willem Mesdag and Sientje Mesdag-van Houten.
 They were already committed to nature conservation in the 19th century – artists with a mission that remains relevant today.

 For Tomorrow's Sake